AriFordsham/GHCWiki/prelude710/ftp.md

 There are two clear paths for how to evolve `Data.List` from here.

 1.)
 Deprecate the re-export of the methods from the `Prelude` in GHC 7.12 and to remove them entirely in GHC 7.14.
 This ensures that group A never feels any pain at all, and that group B gets a deprecation window of warnings notifying them that they don't have to use the combinators qualified any more.
 The cost of this approach is that we'd have no place in `base` to house monomorphic versions of these combinators.
+Ticket [ \#4879](https://ghc.haskell.org/trac/ghc/ticket/4879) addresses the need for deprecated re-exports, which are useful for many things and a patch is now available that can enable this functionality.

 2.)
 Concoct some form of `{-# WEAK #-} ` pragma or enable users to export type restricted versions of another combinator and then apply this pragma to these members of `Data.List`.
 This could revert those combinators to monomorphic form, but requires a more controversial language extension that has some potentially thorny implementation issues to work through, and we've elected not to presume they can be resolved.